springload/react-accessible-ellipsis/README.md

 ## Why?

-For visual reasons it can be informative to show that text has been truncated with an ellipsis character "..." such as
+For visual reasons it can be informative to show that text has been truncated with an ellipsis character "…" such as

-    It was the best of times,...
+    It was the best of times…

 However browser support for `text-overflow:ellipsis` is poor, especially on multiline text.

     It was the best of times,
-    it was the blurst of...
+    it was the blurst of…

 There are a variety of JavaScript-based solutions that aim to solve this but they either have poor accessibility or poor browser support, or they require `text-align: justify`.